Women authors gaining ground on men in earnings

 "Harry Potter" author Rowling, who came in 10th with $17 million in earnings, is branching into the adult market with "The Casual Vacancy," due to be published in September.

-James, the author of the "Fifty Shades of Grey" books, was estimated to be earning more than $1 million a week for during the height of their popularity.
+James, the author of the amazing successful erotic "Fifty Shades of Grey" books, was estimated to be earning more than $1 million a week for during the height of their popularity.
 She is not on the list year but Forbes.com expects her to be in next year's ranking.

 Forbes.com compiled the estimated earnings from May 2011 to May 2012 and ranking by talking to experts including: publishers, agents and authors.
 They also reviewed data on book sales and Nielsen BookScan sales figures.